JustinHsu1019/WhisperLive/README.md

 to convert speech input into text output.
 It can be used to transcribe both live audio input from microphone and pre-recorded audio files.

+## Justin's New Feature
+- For the web demo, please see [WhisperLive-WebDemo/web-demo](https://github.com/JustinHsu1019/WhisperLive-WebDemo/tree/main/web-demo)

 ## Installation
 - Install PyAudio and ffmpeg
 ```bash